-For example, Bestsellingus.com is explicit about the types of returns it will not accept:
+For example, here's an example of a clause that's very explicit about the types of returns that will not be accepted:

 It's also the right idea to spell out what kind of refund you'll provide to your customers.
 Some people want their money back, but others might be happy with an exchange for the same type of item or for another item with equal value.

 You should take the time to make it perfectly clear what type of refund you'll provide your customers when a return takes place.

 In the following example, the refund will go back on a customer's credit card: